 All employees at CU Anschutz working remotely are required to register on our remote workforce site.
 Additionally, anyone who has been asked to self-quarantine or has been exposed to and/or diagnosed with COVID-19 is required to register on the remote workforce site.

 Learn about managing HIPAA information while working remotely.

 *Please be aware working remotely may not apply to faculty and staff with clinical responsibilities.
 Please consult with your clinical supervisor.

-All remote course delivery is to take place remotely through the end of the spring semester.
+Students should plan to continue remote learning through the summer months; those with clinicals or other in-person course requirements will be notified of alternative plans by their respective school or college.
 Students can get help with remote learning tools Canvas and Zoom, find tips on being a successful remote learner, and access resources like online tutoring.

 A number of resources are available to support remote teaching.
 These resources will be updated frequently, so please check back often.
 If you’re looking for 1:1 Office of Digital Education (ODE) consultation on instructional design and technology, you can book online or drop-in using the links below.

 Explore additional resources to help you prepare.